What’s the price of a ukulele? How much does a good ukulele cost?

 - Poor fret work

-People often buy these for children as a way to “test the waters” before investing in a nicer instrument.
-I understand this logic, but I'd argue that starting your kids out on a low-quality can be frustrating and discouraging.
+People often buy these as a way to “test the waters” before investing in a nicer instrument.
+I understand this logic, but it’s important to keep in mind that starting out on a low-quality can be frustrating and discouraging.
 It’s almost always worth spending a little more to get a better first instrument.

-Mass-produced ukes in this price range tend to be fairly consistent, but there will be some variation in build quality and playability.
-This can make it a little tricky to buy with confidence online since you can't be 100% certain of what you're getting.
+- Mass-produced ukes in this price range tend to be fairly consistent, but there’s always going to be some variation in build quality and playability.

-Budget ukes are fine to start with, but many players will eventually want to upgrade as they improve their playing.
-Before purchasing a uke in this price range, you should ask yourself if you’re comfortable buying another uke in the future.
+- Budget ukes are fine to start with, but many players will eventually want to upgrade as they improve their playing.
+Before purchasing a uke in this price range, ask yourself if you’re OK with buying another uke in the future as you get better.

 Here are some points to consider before buying a budget ukes: